 Application to Graduate

-Students must: 1) complete academic requirements, and 2) complete the official online Application to Graduate by the deadline for the quarter in which they expect to graduate.
-Deadlines are firm and failure to meet them will delay students’ graduation until the following quarter, when they must then submit a new application for their revised graduation date.
+Students must: 1) complete academic requirements, and 2) complete the official online Application to Graduate by the deadline for the semester in which they expect to graduate.
+Deadlines are firm and failure to meet them will delay students’ graduation until the following semester, when they must then submit a new application for their revised graduation date.
 Click here to view detailed graduation information.

 All students applying to graduate will be assessed a graduation application fee.
-The fee will be assessed each quarter a student applies for graduation.
-To obtain an exception to this rule a student must petition the Associate Dean of the Graduate School on the basis of an unforeseen circumstance that prevented graduation during the quarter for which the student last applied (e.g., documented medical issue).
+The fee will be assessed each semester a student applies for graduation.
+To obtain an exception to this rule a student must petition the Associate Dean of the Graduate School on the basis of an unforeseen circumstance that prevented graduation during the semester for which the student last applied (e.g., documented medical issue).

 Graduation Requirements for Master’s Degrees

 Students must be registered for at least one graduate credit that contributes to degree requirements (as determined by the graduate program) during the academic year in which they graduate from that program.
 Students must also complete degree requirements within a five-year period unless they have an approved extension (See Maintaining Graduate Student Status, Extensions of Time to Degree in your student handbook).
 They should contact their program office for any additional program requirements or deadlines to be completed prior to graduation.

 The finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation.
 The student should confer with his or her program office to ensure that any problems related to these requirements are resolved in a timely manner and to avoid delayed graduation until a subsequent semester.
 Specifically, the student’s records will be reviewed to verify satisfaction of the following requirements:

 - Finalization and submission of his or her online Graduation Application by the deadline;

 - Instructor’s submission of passing grades for his or her final semester credits;